bdauria/localizer/README.md

 to change the locale using a bootstrap dropdown menu.

 The default behaviour of the gem is the following:
-- If no locale is present within the `locale` parameter or within the locale session, i18n default locale is used.
+- If no locale is present within the `locale` request parameter or within the `locale` session parameter, i18n default locale will be used.
 - If a locale is present within the `locale` session, it'll be used instead of the default one.
-- If a locale is present within the `locale` parameter and is defined in i18n available locales, it'll be used, and assigned saved into the session.
+- If a locale is present within the `locale` parameter and is defined in i18n available locales, it'll be used, and saved into the session.

 Pull requests really welcome !